cerner/terra-core/packages/terra-table/docs/guides/SectionTable.md

 +   </Table>
   );
 ```
-Finally add the total row count to the Table.
+Finally we need to address the accessibility concerns of collapsible section row.
+In order to display to the user that a specific number of rows are being hidden, we need to set the index of each element (row, section, table, etc) and add the total row count to the Table.

+This step is only necessarily if you are using collapsible sections, if you are using section with `isCollapsible={false}` no indexes are needed as they are implied.
 ```diff
   const [collapsedKeys, setCollapsedKeys] = useState([]);
 + let rowCount = 1;